xianyi555/rails-pet-lab/readme.md

 1. If there is an error in the creation of the new pet, add a flash message.
 Redirect back to the new pet form for that owner.

-  ## Stretch Challenges
+## Part 3: Choose Your Own Adventure

 Three types of stretch challenges lay before you.
-Pick and choose any you find interesting.
+Pick and implement the set(s) you find interesting.
 Solutions are provided.

 #### Circumnavigate the Site for User Experience

 Practice using path helper methods by adding `link_to`s to help users move among the pages of your site.
 Consider adding:
   * a link to the owner index from the owner show page
   * a link to the owner's show page from the list of their pets
   * a link to the owner's list of pets from the pet show page
   * a link to the site index on every page (keep it DRY!)

 #### Follow the Routes to Full CRUD

 Create or fill in routes, controllers, and views for the missing crud actions for owners and pets.
 Choose one route at a time.
 It might be easiest to start with `destroy`; just remember the difference between `destroy` and `delete`!

 #### Play with Pets!

 Practice your Ruby skills - get more time with the `Date` and `DateTime` built-in classes.

 1. Generate and run a migration to add a `date_of_birth` field to the `Pet` model.
 The type of this field should be `date`.
 Display the pet's `date_of_birth` in the view for `pets#show`.

 1. Fill in the `Pet` model's `date_of_birth_cannot_be_in_the_future` method.
 This method should add an error to the validation errors if the pet's `date_of_birth` is in the future.
 See the [Validations](http://guides.rubyonrails.org/active_record_validations.html#custom-methods) Rails guide.

 1. Fill in the `Pet` model's `age` instance method.
 If the pet instance has a `date_of_birth`, this method should calculate and return the pet's age in years (as a decimal).
 If the pet doesn't have a `date_of_birth`, the `age` method should return `nil`.
 Display the pet's `age` in the view for `pets#show`.